-• Organise an event, leaflet in your area, hold a vigil
+• Organise an event, leaflet in your area, hold a vigil...

 Action for Bradley Manning in Wales, Ireland, Scotland and England has included vigils, stalls, rallies, benefit gigs, leafleting, public meetings, an election tour and comedy night.
 Public meetings have been held for Julian Assange, along with leafleting, vigils at the Australian High Commission, demonstrations and protests at court appearances.
 Feel free to copy this flyer to hand out or design your own!
-Read Susan Clarkson's account of her weekly vigils at the US Embassy in London during Lent: wiseupforbradleymanning.wordpress.com/2011/05/08
+For ideas and inspiration, read an account of weekly vigils at the US Embassy along with other actions and events at wiseupforbradleymanning.wordpress.com.